Aman17123/yolo-test/readme.md

 # YOLO Test

-This repository contains tests and experiments with the YOLO (You Only Look Once) hell nah it's just for farming achivements lol;
+This repository contains tests and experiments with the YOLO (You Only Look Once) hell nah it's just for farming achivements lol;😂😂😂

-## Features
+## Features if this repo
 -This is for Readme Hero achievement 🚀
 - Sample YOLO models and configurations
 - Test scripts for image and video detection